 An advance refunding is the refinancing of outstanding bonds by the issuance of a new issue of bonds more than 90 days prior to the date on which the outstanding bonds are callable.
 Certain types of tax-exempt bonds, such as the bonds issued to finance airport terminal improvements, are not eligible to be advance refunded.
 The proceeds of advance refunding bonds are invested in an escrow until the first call date of the bonds to be refunded.
 Accordingly, for a period of time, both the issue being refunded and the refunding bond issue are outstanding until the refunded bonds are redeemed from the refunding escrow on their call date.
-The Tax Cuts and Jobs Act ("Act"), enacted on December 22, 2017, effectively eliminated advance refunding for tax-exempt municipal bonds issued after December 31, 2017 by making interest on advance refunding bonds taxable.
-Interest on current refunding bonds remains tax-exempt.
+The Tax Cuts and Jobs Act ("Act"), enacted on December 22, 2017, effectively eliminated the use of tax exempt proceeds for advance refunding tax exempt bonds issued after December 31, 2017.
+Tax exempt bond proceeds may still be used to current refund tax exempt bonds.

-As discussed earlier in the report, the FY 2019-20 Debt Management work plan includes resources being committed to examination of refunding opportunities of Lease Revenue Bonds.
-All of the refunding candidates contemplated in the FY 2019-20 Debt Management work plan will be refunded on a current basis.
+As discussed earlier in the report, the FY 2020-21 Debt Management work plan includes resources being committed to examination of refunding opportunities of Authority Lease Revenue Bonds and Airport Revenue Bonds.
+All of the refunding candidates contemplated in the FY 2020-21 Debt Management work plan will be refunded on a current basis and/or on a taxable basis if advance refunded.